dascentral/dotfiles/README.md

 ## Software Installation

-The repository contains instructions for installation of all of the software packages and applications that I use on my local machine.

 ### Initial Setup

-The following software applications serve as the foundation for everything else that happens within this repository:
+The following software serves as the foundation for everything that goes into setting up a new machine:

 * [PHP](https://www.php.net/) - Because I'm a PHP developer
 * [Composer](https://getcomposer.org/) - A Dependency Manager for PHP
 * [Homebrew](https://brew.sh/) - The Missing Package Manager for macOS (or Linux)

-Scripted installation of those applications is available via the setup script:
+Scripted installation of this software is available via the setup script:

 ```bash
 ./setup.sh